 Elizabeth J Catlos

 Elizabeth Catlos joined the Dept. of Geological Sciences at The University of Texas at Austin as an Associate Professor in 2009.
-Prior to her appointment at UT, Catlos was at Oklahoma State University, where she had been on the faculty since 2001.
+Before her appointment at UT, Catlos was at Oklahoma State University, where she had been on the faculty since 2001.
 She is also Affiliate Faculty for UT Austin's Center for Planetary Systems Habitability and Center for Russian and Eastern European Studies.
 She was a UT Austin Harrington Fellow from 2007-2008, and spent 2008-2009 academic year as a Fulbright Scholar in the Dept. Geological Engineering at Middle East Technical University in Ankara, Turkey.
 In the summer of 2015, she was a visiting faculty member at the University of California, Los Angeles, and will spend part of Fall 2017 as a Max Kade Distinguished Visiting Professor at Heidelberg University, Germany.
 In the summer of 2022, she taught an online class in introductory geology for Soochow University International Programs, Taiwan.

 Catlos' research interests are in developing and applying petrochemical and geochemical techniques to the study of lithosphere dynamics.
 She uses geochemical and geochronological data to develop and constrain models for heat, mass, and fluid flow along major fault systems.
 She is interested in applying new approaches in mineral equilibria to estimate environmental conditions during dynamic recrystallization.
-In addition, she specializes in accessory mineral geochronology and developing techniques for isotopic microanalysis.
+Also, she specializes in accessory mineral geochronology and developing techniques for isotopic microanalysis.
 She has published widely about how fault systems operate in the Himalayas and Turkey, and how mineral ages time major events that occurred in the past.
 She has journal publications in Science, PloSOne, International Geology Reviews, Journal of Structural Geology, Resources, American Journal of Science, American Mineralogist, among others.
 She has received funding for her research from the National Science Foundation's International and Tectonics Divisions.

 Catlos has received multiple awards for her research, service, and teaching, including the Geological Society of America's Young Scientist Award (Donath Medal), the Carolyn G. and G. Moses Knebel Teaching Award for Introductory Course (GEO401), the Texas Exes Teaching Award, Outstanding Reviewer for Earth and Planetary Science Letters and Outstanding Reviewer for Geological Society of America Bulletin.
 She is a Fellow of the Geological Society of America.